Deadly rail crash shows up Italy's struggle to put EU funds to work

 "We Italians know what our problem is.
 Obtaining permits here takes 60-80 percent longer than anywhere else in Europe, not to mention tenders that are contracted out and that get stuck for a few years waiting for (court) rulings," he said.

-The EU has agreed that the money originally set aside for the track modernization should be made available until 2020, well beyond the original 2014 deadline.
+The EU has agreed that the money originally set aside for the track modernisation should be made available until 2020, well beyond the original 2014 deadline.

 Economists say Italy's thicket of rules and regulations is one of the reasons why the economy has proved such a serial underperformer over the past two decades.